tez-capital/docs.tez.capital_content/en/tezpay/tutorials/tezbake-integration.md

 ## Starting & Stopping TezPay (continual service)

-> **Note:** This applies only when continual payouts are enabled.
+> **ℹ️ NOTE:** This applies only when continual payouts are enabled.
 Refer to the section above for instructions on enabling continual payouts.

 - **Start TezPay:**
   - direct: `tezbake pay start`